rm511130/Tanzu-Workshop-TKGI/README.md

 cf push -m 128M -b go_buildpack fact-$user
 ```

-- Wait for the `cf push` to complete and grab the URL next `routes:`, then execute the following command:
+- Wait for the `cf push` to complete, then execute the following command.
+You can also access the same URL using a browser.

 ```
 curl -k https://fact-$user.apps.ourpcf.com/100; echo